clipperhouse/typewriter/README.md

 ##What’s this?

-Typewriter is a new package to enable pluggable, type-based codegen for Go.
+Typewriter is a package to enable pluggable, type-driven codegen for Go.
 The envisioned use case is for generics-like functionality.
-This package forms the underpinning of (the next version of) [gen](https://github.com/clipperhouse/gen/tree/master/typewriter).
+This package forms the underpinning of [gen](https://github.com/clipperhouse/gen).

 Usage is analogous to how codecs work with Go’s [image](http://golang.org/pkg/image/) package, or database drivers in the [sql](http://golang.org/pkg/database/sql/) package.